-Affected individuals should carry adrenaline for self-administration (EpiPen).
+Affected individuals should carry adrenaline for self-administration (EpiPen® or a preloaded syringe).

-Hemiptera mostly feed on plant matter.
+Hemiptera mostly feeds on plant matter.
 Bedbugs feed on humans and are uncommonly encountered in New Zealand.
-The bedbug (Cimex lectularius) is readily seen as it is 3-6mm in length, flat, broad and wingless.
-It hides during the day in cracks within head boards, skirting boards, behind wallpaper, between the sheets, in suitcases and clothing.
+The bedbug (Cimex lectularius) is readily seen as it is 3–6 mm in length, flat, broad and wingless.
+It hides during the day in cracks within headboards, skirting boards, behind wallpaper, between the sheets, in suitcases and clothing.

 It scuttles back to its hiding place straight after feeding, which takes a few minutes and results in multiple painless bites (‘breakfast, lunch and tea’).
 They most often present as papules with a central haemorrhagic dot but blisters are sometimes observed.

 Kissing bugs (Triatoma species) are also bloodsuckers, called that because they bite near the lips and then defaecate on the bite.
 They are recognised by a triangular shape on their backs behind the head.
 There are none in New Zealand.

 Beetles (Coleoptera) comprise 250,000 species or more.
 About 200 of them produce blisters on contact with the skin due to the production of cantharidin.
 Affected areas should be washed and bandaged.

 Carpet beetles can cause an allergic papulovesicular dermatitis on exposed areas.
 In New Zealand, it may be due to the larvae of Anthrenus scrophulariae, A. verbasci, A. flavipes or Attagenus mezatoma.
 The adults are about 1cm long and most often found near windows.
 The larvae are scattered over the carpet (or other wool, fur and feathers).

 Ladybird bites rarely may cause superficial necrotic papules.
 In New Zealand, the species responsible is Diomus notescens.